ponderng/Sidequests/_posts/2020-01-30-SANS-Holiday-Hack-Challenge-2019.md

 Upon entering the Sleigh Shop, you&#8217;ll see the mastermind Tooth Fairy and can find out why she sabotaged Christmas.
 Also you get access to the sleigh guidance system.

-## Objective 12 &#8211; Filter Out Poisoned Sources of Weather Data<figure class="wp-block-pullquote">
+## Objective 12 &#8211; Filter Out Poisoned Sources of Weather Data

 > Use the data supplied in the [Zeek JSON logs](https://downloads.elfu.org/http.log.gz) to identify the IP addresses of attackers poisoning Santa&#8217;s flight mapping software.
 [Block the 100 offending sources of information to guide Santa&#8217;s sleigh](https://srf.elfu.org/) through the attack.
-Submit the Route ID (&#8220;RID&#8221;) success value that you&#8217;re given. _For hints on achieving this objective, please visit the Sleigh Shop and talk with Wunorse Openslae_. </figure>
+Submit the Route ID (&#8220;RID&#8221;) success value that you&#8217;re given. _For hints on achieving this objective, please visit the Sleigh Shop and talk with Wunorse Openslae.

 Clicking on the computer for the Sleigh Route Finder opens your browser to their guidance app.
 Credentials given earlier do nothing with this system, so you have to find the proper login to get further.
 Also, there are hints to get from Wunorse Openslae by his Terminal Challenge.